 How to Help Someone With Drug Addiction: 10 Ways to Support Them

-When someone that you love is struggling with addiction, it can also feel like a struggle to find ways to help.
-The truth of the matter is that recovery from drug addiction is usually a long and complicated journey.
-With the support of a loved one, it can become that much easier to begin the journey and see it through to the end.
+The difficult truth is that recovery from drug addiction is usually a long and complicated journey.
+With the support of a loved one (like you!) it can be easier for the person you care about to begin their journey and see it through to the joy of long-term recovery at the end.

 If you don’t have much experience with drug or alcohol addiction, the whole situation can quickly feel overwhelming.
-Instead of ignoring the situation or backing away because of the overwhelm, take the time to encourage them to identify their problem and seek a solution.
+It could feel a lot easier to simply ignore the situation or back away.
+However, it’s often worth the time and effort to encourage someone suffering from substance use disorder (SUD) to identify their problem and seek a solution.

-10 Ways to Support Your Special Someone With Drug Addiction
+10 Ways to Support Someone with Drug Addiction

 While each situation of addiction has its own unique sets of circumstances and factors at play, there are some general guidelines as to the best way to help someone and offer support.